 They have arched ground-floor galleries which the locals call “Volta”

-The name was given by the word “list” which arrives from the Greek word “lista” that was used for the list of the Nobles (Libro d `Oro) as in the old days only the nobility were able to walk in this part in the city.
+The name was given by the word “list” which comes from the Greek word “lista” that was used for the list of the Nobles (Libro d ‘Oro) as in the old days only the nobility were able to walk in this part in the city.

 Mon Repos Estate Palace in Corfu Town

-Mon Repos Palace is a neoclassical building at the east of Paleopolis, Inside the Corfu ancient city.
+Mon Repos palace is a neoclassical building on the east of Paleopolis, Inside the Corfu ancient city.

-Built at 1830 by the British Commissioner Sir Frederick Adam at the beginning of the peninsula of Kanoni next to the ruins of Paleopolis
+Built in 1830 by the British Commissioner Sir Frederick Adam at the beginning of the peninsula of Kanoni next to the ruins of Paleopolis

 Erimitis on the Northeastern tip of Corfu, very close to Albanian shores.